Alien Attack & UFOs

 There are a number of options.

 - Nobody will hear.
 This is the likeliest option.
 Voyager 1 is about 14.5 billion light years away, and knowing exactly where it is we can concentrate a world-wide deep space network in its direction.
 It knows where we are so points its communications, which is a 23W transmitter and dish in our direction.
 When it reaches us it’s somewhere near a billionth of a billionth of a watt, so a decrease of 20 trillion times, so 1/20 trillionth every 15 billion miles.
 The nearest star is about 4.2 light years away, so about 1700 times as far.
 A random transmission may dissipate as much as 20 trillion to the power of 1700, so you may be lucky to get a single photon of energy.
 Add to this everything transmitting is spinning, so it’s like a lawn sprinkler in action on the top of a merry go round, on a fast moving train turntable, all rotating at different speeds and different directions.
+By the time it gets to the nearest star you may find that all you get is a stray photon due to dispersion and angular velocities, even with a planet wide array, not much information to go on, unless the characteristics of an artificially produced photon were unique.
+The suns cross section probably outputs in any given direction a constant and continuous 2.2 x 10^21 watts, so if you look in the suns direction it would have this constant figure over its full cross section angle.
+A transmitter on earth, the most powerful being around 2 x 10^6 watts, that operates at best 50% of the earth’s 1000mph spin, but being on a moving 100 square foot point at a million miles an hour.

 - Somebody will hear, but unable to do anything about it.
 It’s only recently that we have the facility to return or transmit any large power after about 50 years of being able to receive such a signal.
 If they did happen to hear us it would take a lot of detective work to find out where it came from unless they understood our message.
 We have only been able to work things out like that for maybe 50 years out of a 300,000 year human history, so the timing would need to be exactly right.

 - Somebody hears us, but is more cautious.
 Just because a may be prey animal shouts out its existence it doesn’t mean that any other similar creature who thinks of the risk will do the same.
+If they know or are aware of the risks and possible predatory civilisations out there, it isn’t a good idea to even warn or inform other societies of their presence.
+On-going survival in the cosmos may just be keeping as quiet and unobtrusive as possible.

 - Somebody hears us and thinks communication is a good idea.
 If they decide there aren’t predators on the lookout for prey they might return the call.
 Locating where it came from and returning an intelligible message to us may prove a problem though.
 We have a system called mathematics, but there may be other systems that are incompatible, even if by an odd circumstance that our moral and social view may be.
 They are likely to be completely different.